momo4826/momo4826.github.io/pages/about.md

 ---
 I'm learning deep learning and doing relevant applications as freelancer in China.

-I hope one day there is no Totalitarianism, everyone can say what she/he want to say and be an independent person.
-This world can not walk to us if we sacrifice nothing.
-Let's be brave and fight for human rights!
+Hope one day there is no **Totalitarianism**.
+Everyone in the world can not live with censorship and have the rights to protest.

 ---------
 ### Experience: